darcosion/Migration_QuiteRSS_RSSGuard/README.md

 Categories, Feeds and News, the news are the longest part because QuiteRSS could have a big history if configured to keep all news.

 **If your QuiteRSS is configured to flush old news, please don't use this script, instead export your feeds list in OPML format and import it to RSS Guard, it works better.**

+**And if you want to merge a QuiteRSS to an Existing RSS Guard, please, use insertnews1.py instead, and use another RSS account on RSS Guard to prevent colisions**

 ## How to use